artbrock/holochain_docs/Glossary.md

  : Consistency as Logical Monotonicity. (see Monotonicity)

 **CAP Theorem**
   : Consistency-Availability-PartitionTolerance.
 Often depicted as a triangle, where you can only achieve two of three options.
 Unfortunately in the real-world, you always have to include 'P' because networks are not 100% reliable.
-So the question often comes down to are you optimzing for data Consistency or data Availablily (making sure new data is not visibility to anyone until its visible to everyone).
+So the question often comes down to are you optimzing for data Consistency or data Availablily (making sure new data is not visible to anyone until its visible to everyone).
 Holochains are eventually consistent, but our notion of Consistency is not that there is one set of absolutely true data, but rather you know exactly what was asserted by whom and when.

 **Ceptr**
  : Short for Receptor.
 The distributed application and communications framework that Holochains are one small part of.
+See [Ceptr.org](http://ceptr.org) for more information.

 **Chain Entry**
  : A new transaction added to your source chain.